jacoby149/merlin-ai/README.md

 ## What Merlin AI Does

-Merlin AI is a template repository that you can copy to make full stack apps with out coding!
+Merlin AI makes full stack apps for you with out you coding!
+You just have to chat with Merlin!